SudoBrendan/k8s-vagrant/labs/security/pod-security-policies/solution/README.md

 ## Conclusions

-PodSecurityPolicies are a great way to prevent users of your cluster from doing malicous things either intentionally or unintentionally, or enforcing security standards for everyone with a few manifests (e.g. require a particular `seccomp` profile for every container).
+PodSecurityPolicies are a great way to prevent users of your cluster from doing malicious things either intentionally or unintentionally, or enforcing security standards for everyone with a few manifests (e.g. require a particular `seccomp` profile for every container).
 However, you must use caution when enabling this functionality by setting RBAC permissions correctly, and you must ensure your development teams